Battle Poker

-Battle Poker is a WiiWare game by Left Field Productions that was released in North America on July 20, 2009.
-It's also available on PlayStation Portable on December 10, 2009.
+Battle Poker is a poker video game developed and published by Left Field Productions for the Wii's WiiWare service.
+It was released in North America on July 20, 2009.
+It was released on the PlayStation Portable on December 10, 2009.

 Gameplay

 The game sees players racing against a time limit to make the best five-card hand possible.
 The game's "battles" consist of many rounds with points scored at the end of each round based on the cards in each player's hand.

 The player uses the Wii Remote to point and click on a grid of upturned playing cards to turn a card over for all players to see.
 Players then have an opportunity to take the card to add it to their hand.
 Points are also scored for each round based on the quality of the player's hand.

 Game modes

 There are two types of play in Battle Poker, Single Player and Multiplayer.
 Players can also change options such as time limits, grid size, power-ups, and background graphics.